thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ## What we do

-First and foremost, we create templates with supporting meta-documents that underpin the templates.
+First and foremost, we create documentation templates with supporting meta-documents that underpin the templates.

 As part of this work, we engage in many other initiatives around docs advocacy, docs education, and docs tooling.